Was the Greco-Persian Wars Manufactured by the Greeks?

 Entry of Alexander into Babylon (Public Domain)

 The looting began once he was on the move.
 At Babylon, the amount Alexander confiscated is unknown.
-But given that it was Babylon, one can assume the amount plundered was indeed great.
+But given that it was Babylon, one can assume the amount plundered was great.
 When he took Susa, he acquired 50,000 talents; Persepolis 120,000; Pasargadae 6,000; Ecbatana 26,000.
-From these cities alone, 202,000 talents (excluding Babylonia) of gold and silver were now in his hands.
+202,000 talents (excluding Babylonia) of gold and silver from these cities alone were now in his hands.
 From the amount of money taken, Alexander handed out bonuses to his men totaling 12,000 talents, with another 2,000 going to Thessalain soldiers.
-Moreover, many of Alexander’s men, and including Alexander himself, likely came across gold and silver coins that the Persians had looted from the Greek treasuries during the Greco-Persian Wars.
+Moreover, many of Alexander’s men, including Alexander himself, likely came across gold and silver coins that the Persians had looted from the Greek treasuries during the Greco-Persian Wars.
 Understand that the amount of money mentioned only pertains to the area of western Iran and a portion of Mesopotamia.
-Moreover, consider the amount of wealth his soldiers looted during the campaign as many lose coins would have been everywhere.
+Moreover, considering the wealth his soldiers looted during the campaign, many lost coins would have been everywhere.
 When considering the reminder of his conquests, Alexander may have looted 400,000 talents before he died.

 Estimates: